Christmas Dinner in a Pie!

 METHOD:

-• add the onion, fresh peas,(if using frozen, just add them at the last minute), thyme and sprouts, cover and cook gently for 10 minutes until the onions are softened.
+• add the onion, thyme and sprouts and cook gently for 5 minutes until the onions are softened.

-• Add the zest and juice of the orange and the Port.
-Allow it to bubble up and reduce until there’s about tablespoonful of buttery juice left in the bottom of the pan
+• Add wine, if using, allow it to bubble up and reduce until there’s about tablespoonful of buttery juice left in the bottom of the pan

 • Add the flour and mustard powder, stir in well, and allow to cook for a minute or so.